tgtakaoka/asmx/README.txt

   ..DEF and ..UNDEF to .DEF. and .UNDEF.

-* 6809 WARNDP pseudo-op? (now I can't remember what this was supposed to be)
+* 6809 WARNDP pseudo-op? (now I can't remember what this was supposed to be) (maybe it was for "this could be direct page" warnings on absolute addressing mode?)

 * Linkable/relocatable object code files (long term 3.0 goal).